jpBane/sway-config/README.md

 ```

 ## ranger
-Copy the config file before you customise ist:
+Copy the config file before you customise it:
 ```bash
 ranger --copy-config=rifle
 ```